Stencyl/stencylpedia/chapter-d/native-extensions.md

 #endif
 ```

-As you can see `ios_alert` shows up again.
+As you can see, `ios_alert` shows up again.
 This time, it's a function.
-That’s where that function “pointer” is coming from in the Haxe file!
+That's where that function "pointer" is coming from in the Haxe file!

 The `DEFINE_PRIM` part specifies how many parameters the function has.